 A. You can choose your electives beginning in the spring semester of the first year.
 Our MBA academic advisor can discuss options with you based on your academic and career goals.

-Q. How do I make an advisement appointment?
+Q. How can I make an advisement appointment?

 Q. What is the average class size?